 Trigonometric ratios of some Specific Angles

-Trigonometry is all about triangles or to more precise about the relation between the angles and sides of a right-angled triangle.
-In this article we will be discussing about the ratio of sides of a right-angled triangle respect to its acute angle called trigonometric ratios of the angle and find the trigonometric ratios of specific angles: 0°, 30°, 45°, 60°, and 90°.
+Trigonometry is all about triangles or to be more precise the relationship between the angles and sides of a triangle (right-angled triangle).
+In this article, we will be discussing the ratio of sides of a right-angled triangle concerning its acute angle called trigonometric ratios of the angle and find the trigonometric ratios of specific angles: 0°, 30°, 45°, 60°, and 90°.

-The side BA is opposite to angle ∠BCA so we call BA the opposite side to ∠C and AC is the hypotenuse, the other side BC is the adjacent side to ∠C.
+The side BA is opposite to the angle ∠BCA so we call BA the opposite side to ∠C and AC is the hypotenuse; the other side BC is the adjacent side to ∠C.

 Trigonometric Ratios of angle C

-Tangent: Tangent of ∠C is the ratio between BA and BC that is the ratio between the side opposite and adjacent to C
+Tangent: The tangent of ∠C is the ratio between the side opposite (BA) and adjacent to C (BC).

-Cosecant: Cosecant of ∠C is the reciprocal of sin C that is the ratio between the hypotenuse and the side opposite to C.
+Cosecant: Cosecant of ∠C is the reciprocal of sin C therefore it is the ratio of the hypotenuse (AC) to the side opposite to C (BA).

-Secant: Secant of ∠C is the reciprocal of cos C that is the ratio between the hypotenuse and the side adjacent to C.
+Secant: Secant of ∠C is the reciprocal of cos C therefore it is the ratio of the hypotenuse (AC) to the side adjacent to C (BC).

-Cotangent: Cotangent of ∠C is the reciprocal of tan C that is the ratio between the side adjacent to C and side opposite to C.
+Cotangent: Cotangent of ∠C is the reciprocal of tan C that is the ratio of the side adjacent to C (BC) to the side opposite to C (BA).

 A. For angles 0° and 90°

-If an angle A = 0° then the length of the opposite side would be zero and hypotenuse = adjacent side and if A = 90° then the hypotenuse = opposite side.
-So by using the above formulas for the trigonometric ratios and if the length of the hypotenuse is a.
+If angle A = 0°, the length of the opposite side would be zero and hypotenuse = adjacent side, and if A = 90°, the hypotenuse = opposite side.
+So, with the help of the above formulas for the trigonometric ratios we get –

 if A = 0°